 These broad-based research questions are being asked 24 hours a day, 7 days a week.

 The only question for you is: Are you willing and able to answer these questions and gain the opportunity to build a trusted advisor relationship with ideal potential clients?

-Most in the data center industry are just starting to wake up to how critical it is to attract strangers in the awareness stage, so you have an opportunity to help shape their decision-making criteria, before it’s too late.
+Most in the data center industry are just starting to realize how critical it is to attract strangers in the awareness stage, so you can help shape their decision-making criteria before it’s too late.

-When an ideal, potential client decides that he has learned enough about his problem, that prospect starts to consider their different options.
+When an ideal potential client decides he has learned enough about his problem, that prospect starts considering different options.

-So the prospect begins to become aware of different companies and brands, looking at them side by side and trying to understand what the specific solution to their problem might look like.
+So the prospect becomes aware of different companies and brands, looking at them side by side and trying to understand the specific solution to their problem.

-For consideration stage prospects, colocation centers typically lean on webinars, case studies, ROI calculators, and comparison tools.
+Colocation centers typically lean on webinars, case studies, ROI calculators, and comparison tools for consideration stage prospects.